-- makes, otherwise than for his private and domestic (a) use, a recording of the whole or any substantial part of a qualifying performance or makes copies, directly or indirectly, from such a recording; or - broadcasts live, or includes live in a cable programme (b) service, or communicates live to the public, the whole or any substantial part of a qualifying performance. - (2) In an action for infringement of a performer's rights brought by virtue of this section, damages shall not be awarded against a defendant who shows that at the time of the infringement he believed on reasonable grounds that consent had been given.
+- (a) makes, otherwise than for his private and domestic use, a recording of the whole or any substantial part of a qualifying performance; or - (b) broadcasts live, or includes live in a cable programme service, the whole or any substantial part of a qualifying performance. - (2) In an action for infringement of a performer's rights brought by virtue of this section, damages shall not be awarded against a defendant who shows that at the time of the infringement he believed on reasonable grounds that consent had been given. - 109.
+A performer's rights are infringed by a person who, Infringewithout his consent- - (a) shows or plays in public the whole or any substantial part of a qualifying performance; or - (b) broadcasts or includes in a cable programme service the whole or any substantial part of a qualifying performance, by means of a recording which was made without the performer's consent and that person knows or has reason to believe that it was so made.